Image

 Frequently Asked Questions

-Medical billers are responsible for calculating and collecting payments for medical services such as procedures, tests, or surgeries.
+Medical billers are responsible for calculating and collecting payments for healthcare services such as procedures, tests, or surgeries.
 They collaborate with patients to create a payment plan that fits their budget and provide them with an invoice after each visit.
 This helps ensure that payments can be made promptly.
-Medical billers also answer patient questions about billing or services, review insurance plans and coverage limits, check codes for accuracy and completeness of invoices, process adjustments or refunds when appropriate, verify insurance information, and keep records of all billing-related activities.
+Medical billing also answers patient questions about medical billing or services, reviews insurance plans and coverage limits, checks codes for accuracy and completeness of invoices, processes adjustments or refunds when appropriate, verifies insurance information, and keeps records of all billing-related activities.

 The primary difference between medical billing and coding is that billers are responsible for facilitating payments from patients and insurance companies, while coders assign the correct codes to patient data.
 Medical coders use information from patient visits to determine which codes should be used in a claim.
 These codes are used by insurance providers to determine how much each procedure or service costs, how much the patient will owe, and how much the insurance company will cover.
 On the other hand, medical billers work with providers and payers to ensure the timely payment of claims.
 They also review invoices for accuracy, verify insurance information, answer patient questions regarding billing or services, process refunds or adjustments if necessary, and maintain records related to billing activities.

-To be an effective medical biller, you need specific skills and qualities such as assertive communication and active listening, problem-solving, attention to detail, organization aptitude, time management and multitasking abilities.
-In addition to these qualities, medical billers must also be able to work well in a team setting and understand health insurance policies or have experience with coding.
-Additionally, computer proficiency is essential as medical billers often use software systems such as patient accounting systems and billing suites.
+To be an effective medical biller, you need specific skills and qualities such as assertive communication and active listening, problem-solving, attention to detail, organization aptitude, time management, and multitasking abilities.
+In addition to these qualities, medical billers must also be able to work well in a team setting and understand health insurance policies or have experience with Coding.
+Additionally, computer proficiency is essential as medical billers often use software systems such as patient accounting systems and medical billing suites.

 Following up on claims

-VMAs can help get the burden off you and your staff by following up on denied claims and trying to get them approved.
+Virtual assistants can help get the burden of finding medical billing off you and your staff by following up on denied claims and trying to get them approved.
 Medical claims may be rejected or denied by insurance companies for various reasons, such as:

 1) Eligibility

-A VMA must recheck the provider ID number to verify eligibility and a viable claim.
-VMAs ensure patient data accuracy before registration and scheduling to prevent rejections or denials.
+A certified virtual assistant must recheck the provider ID number to verify eligibility and a viable claim.
+A virtual assistant ensures patient data accuracy before registration and scheduling to prevent rejections or denials.
 They can also obtain copies of health insurance cards and confirm correct data entry.
-Additionally, VMAs can verify eligibility dates and acquire authorizations for claims.
+Additionally, a VA can verify eligibility dates and acquire claim authorizations.

 2) Invalid or incorrect Medicare ID number

-A VMA would need to recheck your patient’s card to ensure that the number provided and the format is correct.
+Medical billing and coding virtual assistant would need to recheck your patient’s card to ensure that the number provided and the format are correct.
 They can also call out to verify this information with the client if necessary.

 3) Diagnosis code error

-To ensure valid diagnosis codes and maximum revenue, virtual medical assistants can help verify codes specific to each procedure and make sure the diagnosis is active for the DOS.
-A virtual scribe will also organize back-end billing and coding, plus guarantee accurate entries are made without invalid diagnosis codes.
-This process safeguards consistency between diagnoses and procedures while relieving your staff of busy work.
+To ensure valid diagnosis codes and maximum revenue, a virtual assistant can help verify codes specific to each procedure and confirm the diagnosis’s coding course is active for the DOS.
+A virtual scribe will also organize back-end medical billing and Coding, plus guarantee accurate entries are made without invalid diagnosis codes.
+This process safeguards consistency between diagnoses, online medical coding programs, and procedures while relieving your staff of busy work.

 4) Invalid or incorrect National Provider Identifier (NPI)

-VMAs can ensure that your healthcare practice’s tax ID and provider information is up to date.
-VMAs can also confirm the billing provider is licensed with the payer or payers to avoid billing provider “missing or invalid” rejections.
-Ensuring that they are enrolled to submit electronic claims and confirming that the correct group or individual NPI and tax ID is licensed reduces the possibility of rejected or denied claims.
+A virtual assistant can ensure that your medical practice’s tax ID and provider information are current.
+A virtual assistant can also confirm the online medical billing provider is licensed with the payer or payers to avoid billing provider “missing or invalid” rejections.
+Ensuring enrolled healthcare professionals submit electronic claims and confirm that the correct group or individual NPI and tax ID is licensed reduces the possibility of rejected or denied claims.

 Billing patients

 Medical collections can be tedious.
-Keep track of procedures and costs, and generate the billing statement.
+Keep track of procedures and costs, and generate the medical billing statement.
 Patients may have to pay a portion themselves.
-A virtual medical assistant can help–sending invoices and collecting payments quickly.
-Generate patient bill statements easily, containing a detailed list of procedures, costs, amounts paid by insurance, and due from the patient.
-All without worrying about details.
+A medical billing and coding software or virtual medical billing and coding assistant can help–sending invoices and collecting payments quickly.
+Generate patient bill statements easily, containing a detailed list of procedures, costs, amounts paid by the insurance company, and due from the patient, all without worrying about details.

 Other administrative tasks

-VMAs can assist with administrative duties like scheduling appointments, answering phones, etc. Moreover, they can help simplify medical collections and coding processes–which are time-consuming and complex–freeing up valuable time for medical practices.
+A virtual assistant assists with administrative duties for physician practices, like scheduling appointments, answering phones, etc. Moreover, they can help simplify joint billing, collections, and coding processes–which are time-consuming and complex–freeing up valuable time for medical practices.

-Medical data entry is another task that VMAs excel at; it entails accurately inputting disparate patient information into the correct fields within EHRs.
-Through medical software like EHRs, VMAs can perform these tasks remotely and quickly.
+Medical data entry is another task that a virtual assistant excels at; it entails accurately inputting disparate patient information into the correct fields within EHRs.
+By using medical data and software like EHRs, VMAs can perform these tasks remotely and quickly.

-By utilizing the services of a VMA, medical practices can save time and money while also taking advantage of their expertise to ensure accurate and timely patient data entry.
-This will ensure that each patient’s records are up-to-date, secure, and available if needed.
+By utilizing the services or the website provider of billing software and coding virtual medical billing and coding assistant, medical practices can save time and money while taking advantage of their expertise in the coding field to ensure accurate and timely patient data entry.
+This will ensure that each patient’s medical records are up-to-date, secure, and available if needed.

-Medical collection is important in today’s healthcare landscape, and a skilled biller is essential.
-A traditional medical biller may cost between $25,000 to $50,000 per year, with benefits like health insurance, paid time off and 401k contributions making them worth the investment.
-Medical coders are also needed, translating terminology into procedure codes for easy understanding.
+Medical collection is vital in today’s healthcare landscape, and a skilled medical biller is essential.
+A traditional medical biller may cost between $25,000 to $50,000 per year, with benefits like health insurance, paid time off, and 401k contributions making them worth the investment.
+Medical coding training is also needed, translating medical terminology into procedure codes for easy understanding.

-New technology has made virtual medical assistants an option, offering packages of up to several hours per week at rates from $25 to $50 per hour.
-They help practices save time and money by submitting claims, maintaining patient files and other administrative tasks.
+New technology has made virtual assistants an option, offering packages of up to several hours per week at rates from $25 to $50 per hour.
+They help practices save time and money by submitting claims, coding schools, maintaining patient files, and performing other administrative tasks.
 By outsourcing to a specialist, costs and efficiency can increase.
-Portiva offers industry-leading vetting for top quality service.
+Portiva offers industry-leading vetting for top-quality service.

-There are many benefits of having Portiva’s medical billing virtual assistants.
+There are many benefits of having Portiva’s virtual assistants.
 The following are just a few of them:

 Reduced cost

-A virtual health assistant are a cost-effective alternative to traditional medical billers – saving medical practices an average of 50% on professional billing costs.
-With Portiva, healthcare professionals can find quality medical virtual assistant services for as little as $10/hour – one fifth of the price for a full-time employee.
+Virtual assistants are a cost-effective alternative to traditional medical billers – saving medical practices an average of 50% on professional medical billing costs.
+With Portiva, healthcare professionals can find quality medical billing and coding services for as little as $10/hour – one-fifth of the price for a full-time employee.

 Increased efficiency

-Outsourcing code claims processing to Portiva’s virtual assistant allows practices to free up staff time and energy, so they can focus on the important stuff.
-Submitting claims, keeping patient files up-to-date and scheduling appointments?
-Virtual assistants can do that!
+Outsourcing code claims to process to Portiva’s virtual assistant allows practices to free up staff time and energy to focus on the important stuff.
+Submitting claims, keeping patient files up-to-date, and scheduling appointments?
+Virtual medical billing and coding assistants can do that!
 Plus, they take phone inquiries, too.
 All with improved efficiency!

-Accurate billing is essential for any successful business.
-It ensures timely payments to suppliers and customers, prevents costly errors and maintains correct financial records.
-Accurate billing keeps businesses on track financially and provides customer satisfaction through actual charges, invoices and payment processing.
+Accurate medical billing and coding are essential for any successful business.
+It ensures timely payments to suppliers and customers, prevents costly errors, and maintains correct financial records.
+Accurate medical billing and coding keep companies on track financially and customer satisfaction through actual charges, invoices, and payment processing.

 Moreover, accountants or consultants provide additional accuracy and help comply with laws.
 Furthermore, customers have confidence in their purchases when bills from reputable vendors are accurately itemized.
-Accurately billing safeguards a business’ bottom line while providing excellent service to customers.
+Accurately, medical billing safeguards a business’ bottom line while providing excellent customer service.

 Improved patient satisfaction

-Outsourcing code claims processing to a VMA improves patient satisfaction with on-time payments and quick dispute resolution.
-Additionally, VMAs enable better communication, keeping patients informed of their bills.
+Outsourcing code claims processing to a virtual medical billing and coding assistant improves patient satisfaction with on-time payments and quick dispute resolution.
+Additionally, virtual medical billing and coding assistants enable better communication, informing patients of their bills.

 Streamlined process